Wu-Massacre

-Wu-Massacre is a collaboration studio album by American rappers and Wu-Tang Clan members Method Man, Ghostface Killah and Raekwon, under the group name Meth • Ghost • Rae, released March 30, 2010 on Def Jam Recordings.
-Production for the album was handled by several hip hop producers, including RZA, Allah Mathematics, Scram Jones, Emile, Ty Fyffe, BT and Digem Tracks Productions.
+Wu-Massacre is a collaboration studio album by American rappers and Wu-Tang Clan members Method Man, Ghostface Killah and Raekwon, under the group name Meth • Ghost • Rae, released March 30, 2010 on Ghostface Killah's Starks Enterprises, RZA's Wu-Tang Records, and Def Jam Recordings.
+Production for the album was handled by several hip-hop producers, including RZA, Allah Mathematics, Scram Jones, Emile, Ty Fyffe, BT and Digem Tracks Productions.

 The album debuted at number 12 on the US Billboard 200 chart, selling 37,900 copies in its first week.
 It charted modestly in international markets and produced four singles.
 Upon its release, Wu-Massacre received generally positive reviews from music critics.
 The album has sold 100,000 copies in the United States.